Growth chart and a diet plan to increase height

 5. Physical Activity

-Movement strengthens bones and improves posture.
-It doesn’t “stretch” your height, but it helps you use your full frame.
+Movement builds bone density and improves posture.
+It doesn’t add height beyond your genetic range, but it helps you fully express the frame you have.

 4. Essential Nutrients in a Diet Plan to Increase Height

-I’ve seen people chase exotic superfoods when basic meals already cover most needs.
+A lot of people chase exotic supplements when their everyday meals already cover most of the basics.

-Key Nutrients (and Real Foods You’ll Actually Eat)
+Key Nutrients (and Foods You’ll Actually Find at the Store)

 Examples: eggs, chicken breast, Greek yogurt, beans